Chapter 48

 (Grunt from Avery; “Yay!” and clap-clap-clap from Fran.)

-Fran—“that’s short for Francine not Francesca sorry to say don’t blame me I didn’t get to choose which one it was ha ha ha”—alternated between nervous shyness and mile-a-minute chitchat.
+Fran—“that’s short for Francine not Francesca sorry to say don’t blame me I didn’t get to choose ha ha ha”—alternated between nervous shyness and mile-a-minute chitchat.
 Goofus alternated between leering at her and adulation of the Bedeguar Way Bomber.
-Avery, packing away pork ‘n’ taters, responded laconically to Ozzie’s queries about how the Boys in Blue’s season might go (they never should’ve traded Mad Dog) and Felicia’s probes about college aspirations (his top prospect was Arizona State, for its engineering and baseball programs)—
+Avery, packing away pork ‘n’ taters, responded laconically to Ozzie’s queries about how the Boys in Blue’s season might go (they never should’ve traded Mad Dog Madlock) and Felicia’s probes about college aspirations (his top prospect was Arizona State, for its engineering and baseball programs)—

 —while Vicki felt a cold hard j-o-l-t at the realization that her boyfriend, who’d entered her life only twelve days ago, would be gone from it by next September if not June.
 And after she’d succeeded in seating him at an actual dinner table for an authentic meal with her parents, as hadn’t come close to happening with Tony or Dave or Roger or Jonathan Dohr (if you could count him) or Ordinary Mark Welk (who didn’t count)—